 Even with a massive universe of possible passwords, people are predictable when their choices are unrestricted.
 Users munge familiar words with common substitutions and patterns.
 Based on this, Cybercriminals can be reasonably confident that the password they are targeting will be among those they’ve seen in previous data breaches and common password lists.

 NIST acknowledged the limitations of password complexity rules in their most recent guidelines by actively recommending against their use.
 The research shows that complexity rules make life difficult for users and do little to make passwords harder to guess.

-The second assumption is that when organizations store users’ passwords with a one-way encryption, they’ve created a substantial protection against their misuse.
+The second assumption is that when organizations store users’ passwords with one-way encryption, they’ve created substantial protection against their misuse.

 Organizations will always need to store users’ passwords for comparison with those entered at login.
-And when the user creates a new password, most systems today will apply a one-way encryption algorithm to convert the password into an irreversible string of characters called a hash.
+When the user creates a new password, most systems today will apply a one-way encryption algorithm to convert the password into an irreversible string of characters called a hash.

 Apart from employing salts, the current best practices approach to storing passwords securely involves using an adaptive work hashing algorithm, such as bcrypt, which can be scaled in complexity over time as computing hardware performance continues to advance.
 To combat the rise of massively parallel cracking systems which employ large numbers of commercial GPUs, password hashing algorithms have been further enhanced to also be “memory hard” and arbitrarily require larger blocks of memory for computation.
 Newer algorithms in this category include scrypt and Argon2.

 The rationale for these types of hash-based encryptions is that it makes it impossible to unencrypt and computationally infeasible for cybercriminals to generate all the hashes needed for comparison with the universe of possible hashed passwords that they may encounter.
 The provider thus assumes that user’s passwords would not be discoverable in the event the provider’s database was breached.